The Pre-Admission Conference is now online!

 the National League for Nursing Accelerated Challenge Exam.

 Enrollment in the Associate Degree Nursing program may be limited because of available health care facilities in the community, as well as faculty/student ratios required by the Kentucky Board of Nursing.
 The admissions point scale is designed to objectively evaluate applicants.
 Applicants with the highest total points will be admitted to the program.

 LPN-RN Accelerated Track

 Current licensed practical nurses, once admitted, have an opportunity to receive up to thirteen (13) hours of advanced standing, completing the nursing program in one year.
-Download the LPN-RN Accelerated Bridge information
+Download the LPN-ADN Accelerated Bridge information

 The nursing program does accept transfer requests from applicants desiring to transfer

 Download the transfer information

 CPR certification at healthcare provider level, proof of immunizations, background checks, and drug screens are required after a student is admitted and prior to starting the first semester of the nursing program.

 - View an estimate of major fees or purchases that are required while in the nursing